apache/yunikorn-site/docs/user_guide/resource_quota_mgmt.md

 ### Goal
 Automatically map a Kubernetes `namespace` to a queue in YuniKorn.
 The user creates the required namespaces in Kubernetes.
-The YuniKorn k8-shim and core scheduler automatically pass the required information and map the namespace to a queue, creating the queue if it does not exist.
+The YuniKorn k8s shim and core scheduler automatically pass the required information and map the namespace to a queue, creating the queue if it does not exist.
 The resource quota will be managed by YuniKorn instead of using the Kubernetes namespace quota.
 This does require the namespaces to be setup without Kubernetes quota enforcement and tags as per the [setup](#Namespace-quota) below.